Procedures and Duties for 10:00 Servers

 - The book bearer, taking a cue from the crucifer, stands in front of the high altar presenting the book to the people.

-- Torch bearers, taking their cue from the crucifer, gather at the nave alter.
+- Torch bearers, taking their cue from the crucifer, gather at the nave altar.
 Mirroring each other, the torch bearers lift the torches from their stands and turn to the outside to face the back of the church.
-As the torch bearers wait for the crucifer, stand between the chancel steps and the front pews facing the back of the church.
+As the torch bearers wait for the crucifer, stand between the front pews facing the back of the church.

 - Proceed to the center of the nave, crucifer leading.